charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 #### Icon Animations

-One thing I really liked about some other audio apps is when it was visually clear when audio was playing so if your speakers are muted you had an indication that sound _should_ be coming out.
-For example, in [Overcast](https://overcast.fm), a darker tint bounces on the pause button along with the audio that's playing.
+One thing I really like about some other audio apps is when it's visually clear when audio is playing so if your speakers are muted you have an indication that sound _should_ be coming out.
+For example, in [Overcast](https://overcast.fm), a darker tint color bounces on the pause button along with the audio that's playing to let you know that there is sound being played..

 I came up with a few ideas in After Effects, but I either couldn't figure out how to implement it properly, or it just didn't feel right once I implemented it into the app.